SeanHager/Basic_HTML_and_CSS/README.md

 # Basic_HTML_and_CSS
-boot camp basic html and css files
+  1. Master Branch contents
+      - All basic HTML and CSS trainings for bootcamp